 Not only is the Alkali Creek Trailhead an access point for the Centennial Trail – it has a nice Nature trail too.
 The trail is just over one-half mile long, however in that short distance you will walk through prairie, forest and back to Alkali Creek.

 I think this a prefect trail for getting small children used to hiking.
 The trail is short enough that they shouldn’t get too tired, but if you have to carry them it’s not even a mile long.
-The trail has loads of083 markers – my three year-old and I enjoyed trying to find the next trail maker – then counting how long it took to get there.
+The trail has loads of markers – my three year-old and I enjoyed trying to find the next trail maker – then counting how long it took to get there.
 We saw many flowers and butterflies along the trail too.
 Be sure to pickup an interpretive pamphlet at the trailhead – there are 10 posts along the path with a small paragraph in the pamphlet explaining the flora and fauna you are encountering.

 There is plenty of fresh water at the trailhead/campground and 22 picnic areas.
 This could be a great afternoon outing and is just 1/2 mile off Interstate 90.